ekwoka/external-memories/posts/teapaz-launch.md

 description:
 date: 2020-09-21
 tags:
-  - Teapaz
+  - teapaz
-  - Facebook Ads
+  - facebook ads
-  - Google Ads
+  - google ads
 layout: layouts/post.njk
 ---
 So, at the beginning of August we were able to finally soft launch our Matcha brand [Teapaz](https://teapaz.com) and after a few weeks waiting for product photography, we started running proper ads last week.